iq-motion-control/iq-module-communication-doc/docs/manual/manual_angle_control_mechanisms.rst

     Zero Angle and Angular Displacement

-.. _Setting Observed Displacement and its Relationship With Zero Angle:
+.. _Setting Observed Displacement and its Relationship with Zero Angle:

-Setting Observed Displacement and its Relationship With Zero Angle
+Setting Observed Displacement and its Relationship with Zero Angle
 +++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++++

 In general, *Observed Angular Displacement* and *Observed Linear Displacement* are defined as the total displacement measured